Patient Information about The Health Insurance Marketplace

 Lunch & Learn about health insurance

-Many changes are ahead for health insurance options including expanded Medicaid, different plans, and higher penalties if you don’t choose coverage for 2016.
-Enroll by December 15, 2015, for coverage to begin January 1, 2016.
+Many changes are ahead for health insurance options including expanded Medicaid, different plans, and higher penalties for 2016.
 This Lunch & Learn (total running time - 44:11) was presented by Family Medicine Physician Michael Temporal, MD, Health Policy Director JJ Carmody, Payer Relations Director Becky Kelly and Payer Relations Associate Jan Hoy.

 1. Should I care about health insurance?